Skip to main content

 It All Starts With Your FAFSA

-FAFSA stands for the Free Application for Federal Student Aid.
-Completing the FAFSA is how you apply for federal student aid, such as federal grants, work-study, and loans—but it’s also what we use to build your individualized financial aid offer.
-U.S. citizens or eligible noncitizen may complete the FAFSA.
+Completing the FAFSA is how you apply for federal student aid, such as federal grants, work-study, and loans.
+The form is maintained by the U.S. Department of Education.
+U.S. citizens or eligible non-citizen may complete the FAFSA.

 The FAFSA typically opens each year for the next academic year, on October 1.
-The launch of the 2024-25 FAFSA form is delayed and will be available in December 2023.
+However, this year, the U.S. Department of Education announced that the 2026-2027 FAFSA form will open on or before December 2025.

 Westminster’s FAFSA School Code